310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Midori2 %}
-Why do I get the feeling you’ll break your promise in an instant...?
+Why do I get the feeling you’ll break your promise in an instant…?

 Let’s not complicate this and just change after each other, ‘kay?
 We’ll be failures as heroes if we don’t make it on time for an important moment.

 {% endbubble %}
 {% bubble Chiaki serious %}
-True...
-But am I really going as Red again?
-I’ve been telling all of you over and over again that Nagumo’s the current leader of Ryuseitai...
+True… But am I really going as Red again?
+I’ve been telling all of you over and over again that Nagumo’s the current leader of Ryuseitai…

 {% endbubble %}
 {% bubble Midori2 %}
-Mmm~...
-I think it’s only you tokusatsu fans who waste your time caring about that kind of thing...
+Mmm~… I think it’s only you tokusatsu fans who waste your time caring about that kind of thing…

 Every last one of you are so insistent on making everything harder on yourselves with this pointless stuff—It’s all so dumb.

 {% endbubble %}
 {% bubble Chiaki %}
-......?
+……?
 {% endbubble %}

 <div toc>